dickysetiawandq13/revenue_growth_analysis/README.md

 This project is part of an ongoing quarterly performance review of the Agent Acquisition Campaign, focused on optimizing user acquisition costs and maximizing short-term revenue growth.
 The version presented here highlights the 2025 reporting cycle, aiming to boost revenue growth through financial efficiency and acquisition strategies.

-The latest analysis is current as of May 2025, covering data up to March 2025, and is **actively used in high-level decision-making discussions** with the Site Manager, Finance Lead, and Promotion Coordinator **to guide acquisition strategies and accelerate revenue growth**.
+The latest analysis is current as of May 2025, covering data up to March 2025, and is **actively used in high-level decision-making discussions** with the Ops Manager, Finance Lead, and Promotion Coordinator **to guide acquisition strategies and accelerate revenue growth**.

 > **Disclaimer**: All user data and agent identities has been anonymized.
 No personally identifiable information (PII) is used in this analysis, in accordance with internal data protection policies and privacy standards.